Sexual Decision Making

 Relationships with Parents and Family Members

-- maintains appropriate balance between family roles and responsibilities and growing need for independence
+- has a good balance between family roles and responsibilities and their growing need for independence

 - is able to negotiate with family on boundaries and tries to understand parents point of view

-- respects rights of others and demonstrates respect for adults
+- respects rights of others and treats adults with respect

-- understands and seeks information about parents’ and family’s values and considers them when developing their own values
+- understands and asks for information about parents’ and family’s values and thinks about them when developing their own values

 - asks parents and other trusted adults questions about sexual health issues and accepts their guidance

 - Interacts with all people (including those with different sexual orientation and gender identity different from their own) in proper and respectful ways:

 - communicates well with friends